turkoid/Injector/README.md

   * `-q | --quiet`

     If passed, then only errors are printed to the console.
-Everything is still printed to a log file (Default: `false`)
+Everything is still printed to the log file (Default: `false`)

   * `-i | --interactive`

-    If passed, then program will pause before exiting, including errors (Default: `false`)
+    If passed, then the program will pause before exiting, including errors (Default: `false`)

+  * `-e | --no-pause-on-error`

+    If passed, then the program will not pause on errors (Default: `false`)

   * `-v | --verbose`